shoelace-style/shoelace/source/docs/installing.md

 There are two ways to use Shoelace.
 If you want to get things up and running quickly, use the `dist/` version or the [CDN version](#cdn).
 This version isn’t customizable, nor can you use future CSS features with it.
 It’s primarily intended for prototyping.

 If you’re developing a production app, you should [build Shoelace from source](#building-from-source).
-This version is completely customizable, modular, and let’s you use future CSS features _today_.
+This version is completely customizable, modular, and lets you use future CSS features _today_.

 **Note:** To make certain components interactive (e.g. dropdowns and tabs), you’ll need to load [jQuery](https://cdnjs.com/libraries/jquery/) or [Zepto](https://cdnjs.com/libraries/zepto/) before `shoelace.js`.